Should I Offset My Carbon Footprint? Misconceptions & FAQs

 1. Where does carbon offsetting fit in global warming?

-Carbon offsetting does not solve all of the obstacles of complex civilisation that is in the way of climate action.
+To be clear, carbon offsetting does not solve all of the obstacles of complex civilisation that is in the way of climate action.
 For example, it cannot solve socio-political obstacles in some countries, that propagate climate change denial.
-Multiple actions must be pursued at once, to give us the best possible chance.
+Multiple structural actions must be pursued at once, to give us the best possible chance against the consequences of climate change.

 But it is fundamental to fixing one - the finance/economic system.
 Simply putting a price on carbon emissions would allow the very same economic engine that accelerated a carbon intensive economy, to accelerate a low carbon economy instead.